Vyral/charletta-wilson/_drafts/2021-05-18-a-model-for-positive-influence.md

 * **Safety:** Whenever possible, give positive feedback and publicly acknowledge the things that are going well.&nbsp;
 * **Certainty:** Give clear expectations, and whatever you do, don’t overpromise.
-* **Autonomy:** Create as many opportunities as possible for your team members to have voice and choice.
+* **Autonomy:** Create as many opportunities as possible for your team members to have a voice and a choice.
 * **Relatedness:** Create social opportunities to talk about the wins, concerns, and failures.&nbsp;
 * **Fairness:** Be clear with communication, be transparent, and make sure your rules are consistent.&nbsp;